Shows subject to change.

 Meet The Plays

 In conjunction with Princeton Public Library, Learning Stage presents a series of panel discussions centered around Festival 56's Summer Season.
-The lively discussions are held Wednesday evenings in June at the Princeton Public Library.
+The lively discussions are held Tuesdays evenings in June at the Princeton Public Library.
 Check the calendar for a complete Schedule.

 All panel discussions are free and open to the public.